aryamtos/ast-brazilian-portuguese/README.md

  ## Contact
-If you have a question, please bring up an issue (preferred) or send me an email yuangong@mit.edu.
+If you have a question, or just want to share how you have use this, send me an email at ariadnenascime6@gmail.com